BigThunderSR/certbot-dns-dynu-dev/README.md

 This fork was created since <https://github.com/bikram990/certbot-dns-dynu/pull/7> is not being merged in the upstream project by the original author.

+This fork is also being used in the Home Assistant Let's Encrypt add-on via https://github.com/home-assistant/addons/pull/3556

 Installation
 ------------